 Eggman claims to have developed a sense of remorse after his lack of judgement in the past and decides to build his next massive amusement park, Dr. Eggman's Amazing Interstellar Amusement Park, in space, using the power of small alien creatures known as Wisps to power the interplanetary monstrosity.
 While Sonic instantly suspects Eggman's evil intentions, while Tails has some doubts he still goes along with Sonic to stop Eggman.
 The two heroes soon find Orbot and Cubot (who is going through some voice chip problems) hunting Yacker and a Cyan Wisp.
 These aliens have a power in them called Hyper-Go-On Energy which Sonic soon learns can give him new abilities when he works with them.
 Sonic and Tails quickly become friends with Yacker and the smart little fox starts turning his Miles Electric into a translator for the alien's language.

 Sonic, the only playable character, retains all of his abilities from the game's predecessor, Sonic Unleashed, although certain limitations have been set on the Quick Step and Speed Drift abilities.
-The Sonic Boost returns, however, the ring energy system has been removed, the boost gauge has been shortened considerably, and meter refills are now found in the form of White Wisp capsules, which will fill a portion of the gauge.
+The Sonic Boost returns, however, the ring energy system has been removed, the gauge has been shortened slightly, and meter refills are now found in the form of White Wisp capsules, which will fill a portion of the gauge.
 Quick Stepping can now only be executed in special "Quick Step" sections that will display an icon indicating that tapping left or right on the control stick will initiate a Quick Step in that direction.
 Similarly, there are special "Drift Sections" in which an icon will appear indicating that the player can execute a Speed Drift by holding the button and leaning the control stick in that direction.
 Boosting is disabled in these sections.
 Level designs have been modified to fit these restrictions, and as such, these moves are no longer used as cooperatively.